single-post-banner-image

 Featured in GAR: Days of hope and rage.

-With his first-hand experience of the 25th of January revolution and its impact on the prospects for investment and arbitration in the region, Karim A. Youssef provides a unique and informed perspective on the country’s situation and what the future might bring.
+Drawing from his firsthand experience of the 25th of January Revolution and its effects on investment and arbitration in the region, Karim A. Youssef offers a distinctive and well-informed perspective on Egypt’s current landscape and its future prospects.

 My Awe at the People’s Power and Wisdom in Crisis